yig/graphics101-imageprocessing/README.md

 (I have also provided the script `run_all_gen.py` I used to generate `run_all.txt`.)

+* Even better, there is now an autograder which runs all the commands and compares your output to ground truth.
+Find it [here](https://github.com/yig/graphics101-imageprocessing-autograder).

 * You are encouraged to share blooper images you create while implementing the assignment on Piazza.

 * Create a file named `Notes.txt` in the folder.
 Describe any known issues or extra features.
 Name people in the class who deserve a star for